RevenueHunt/docs/docs/how-to-guides/recommend-products.md

 === "Magento"

-    Shop Quiz: Product Recommendation Quiz can show on the results page **product variants** and **main products**.
+    RevenueHunt Product Recommendation Quiz can show on the results page **product variants** and **main products**.

-    Shop Quiz: Product Recommendation Quiz **cannot recommend categories** of products, though it's possible to [only recommend products from a specific category](https://docs.revenuehunt.com/how-to-guides/recommend-skincare-routine-slots/).
+    RevenueHunt Product Recommendation Quiz **cannot recommend categories** of products, though it's possible to [only recommend products from a specific category](https://docs.revenuehunt.com/how-to-guides/recommend-skincare-routine-slots/).

 === "BigCommerce"

-    Shop Quiz: Product Recommendation Quiz can show on the results page **product variants** and **main products**.
+    RevenueHunt Product Recommendation Quiz can show on the results page **product variants** and **main products**.

-    Shop Quiz: Product Recommendation Quiz **cannot recommend categories** of products, though it's possible to [only recommend products from a specific category](https://docs.revenuehunt.com/how-to-guides/recommend-skincare-routine-slots/).
+    RevenueHunt Product Recommendation Quiz **cannot recommend categories** of products, though it's possible to [only recommend products from a specific category](https://docs.revenuehunt.com/how-to-guides/recommend-skincare-routine-slots/).

 === "Standalone"

-    Shop Quiz: Product Recommendation Quiz can show on the results page **product variants** and **main products**.
+    RevenueHunt Product Recommendation Quiz can show on the results page **product variants** and **main products**.

-    Shop Quiz: Product Recommendation Quiz **cannot recommend collections** of products, though it's possible to [only recommend products from a specific collection](https://docs.revenuehunt.com/how-to-guides/recommend-skincare-routine-slots/).
+    RevenueHunt Product Recommendation Quiz **cannot recommend collections** of products, though it's possible to [only recommend products from a specific collection](https://docs.revenuehunt.com/how-to-guides/recommend-skincare-routine-slots/).

 ## Voting System